HazyResearch/metal/metal/mmtl/README.md

 # Setup

 ## DFS
-If you're working on dfs, use the following command ensure that we're working on the same environment:
+If you're working on dfs, run the following command from `metal/mmtl` to ensure that we're working in the same environment:
 `source activate_mmtl.sh`

  - Sets `METALHOME` directory as environment variable and adds to $PYTHONPATH.
  - Sets `GLUEDATA` directory as environment variable.
  - Activates shared virtual environment on DFS.
+ - (To deactivate, type `deactivate`)

-## Virtuale Environment
+## Virtual Environment
 To initialize a virtual environment from scratch:
 `pip install -r requirements-mmtl.txt`